microsoft/cella/getting-started.md

 Runs `npm test-ci` on each project (rebuilds the code then runs the tests)

 ### `rush clean`
-Runs `npm clean` on each project -- cleans out the `./dist` folder for each project
+Runs `npm clean` on each project -- cleans out the `./dist` folder for each project.
+Needs to have packages installed, so it can only be run after `rush update`

 ### `rush lint`
 Runs `npm lint` on each project (runs the eslint on the source)